anzumura/kanji-tools/README.md

 - Unicode values are only shown for 'monograph' entries
 - Some 'digraphs' may not be in any real words, but include for completeness
 - Chart output is sorted by Hiragana, so 'a, ka, sa, ta, na, ...' ordering
-- Katakana 'dakuten w' (ヷ, ヸ, ヹ, ヺ) aren't suppoted (no conversion exist)
+- Katakana 'dakuten w' (ヷ, ヸ, ヹ, ヺ) aren't supported (no conversion exist)
 - Type values: P=Plain Kana, D=Dakuten, H=HanDakuten, N=None
 - Type 'N' includes:
   - Middle Dot/Interpunct (・): maps to Rōmaji '/' to match IME keyboard entry